troglobit/redir/README.md

 Redir is distributed under the terms of the GNU Public Licence, version 2 or later, distributed with this source archive in the file COPYING.

-The files in the getopt/ directory are GNU source code distributed under the same license.
-These particular files were copied from the GNU package gawk-3.0.3, because it happened to be sitting on my drive at the time.